Shubhamag12/AngularJS-App/README.md

 ## How to Run:
 1.)
 Extract the zip file to a suitable folder.

 2.)
-Install angular cli by npm install -g @angular/cli@latest
+Navigate to the project folder and install angular cli by npm install -g @angular/cli@latest

 3.)
 Install angular material by npm install -g @angular/cli@latest --save